peacecorps/mapping-toolkit/README.md

 ##In the Press

 [GOTUS Steps out at the first ever White House Mapathon] (http://www.cnn.com/videos/politics/2015/06/01/first-annual-white-house-mapathon.cnn) includes shout-outs to Peace Corps and our student mapper, Charlie.
 Not shown in the video are the three Botswana PCVs who addressed the White House audience via Google Hangout.
+June 1, 2015.

-[Alice Deal Middle School' podcast] (http://dealmartini.podomatic.com/entry/2015-05-21T18_22_21-07_00) features their GIS club's experience mapping for Peace Corps communities on OSM.
+[Alice Deal Middle School's podcast] (http://dealmartini.podomatic.com/entry/2015-05-21T18_22_21-07_00) features the GIS club's experience mapping for Peace Corps communities on OSM.
 May 21, 2015